 Beneficiaries of an incompletely-constituted trust who have given valuable consideration

 Where the beneficiaries have given valuable consideration, equity will come to their assistance and compel the settlor to constitute the trust.
-Equity does not take the same view of consideration as the common law and will not enforce it a promise made in return for merely nominal consideration.
-Instead equity requires ‘valuable consideration.’ ‘valuable consideration’ is a technical term requiring either ‘money or money’s worth’ or marriage consideration.
-As well as excluding nominal consideration, it also excludes a deed (a covenant) which is enforceable at common law by the covenantee even where no consideration at all has been provided.
+Equity does not take the same view of consideration as the common law and will not enforce a promise made in return for merely nominal consideration.
+Instead equity requires ‘valuable consideration’ (ie, either ‘money or money’s worth’ or marriage consideration).
+As well as excluding nominal consideration, it also excludes a deed (a covenant) which is enforceable at common law by the covenantee even where no consideration has been provided.
 The ability of equity to compel the creation of trusts which are not completely constituted on behalf of those who have been provided valuable consideration can be illustrated from the context of marriage settlements.

 Volunteer beneficiaries of an incompletely-constituted trust

-In contrast, where the beneficiaries of an incompletely constituted trust are volunteers who have provided no valuable consideration in return for the settlor’s promise to create a trust, equity will not compel the constitution of the trust.
-This is an application of a more general principle that equity will not act to complete an imperfect gift.
-This limitation prevented the enforcement of a trust in Re Plumptree’s Marriage Settlement 1 Ch 609, which also concerned a wife’s covenant in her marriage settlement to transfer any after-acquired property to the trustees.
+Where the beneficiaries of an incompletely constituted trust are volunteers who have provided no valuable consideration in return for the settlor’s promise to create a trust, equity will not compel the constitution of the trust.
+Equity will not act to complete an imperfect gift.
+This limitation prevented the enforcement of a trust in Re Plumptree’s Marriage Settlement (1910), which also concerned a wife’s covenant in her marriage settlement to transfer any after-acquired property to the trustees.
 She was subsequently given certain stocks by her husband, but they were never transferred to the trustees of the marriage settlement.
-On her death her next of kin sought to enforce the trust.
+On her death, her next of kin sought to enforce the trust.
 It was held that they were unable to do so because they were outside of the scope of the marriage consideration and therefore volunteers in equity.
 The stocks therefore remained free of the marriage settlement trusts and formed part of her estate.

 Volunteer beneficiaries of an incompletely-constituted trust who are able to obtain specific performance of a contract to create a trust